LostInThe-GoodVibes/portfolio/README.md

-  # Enhance Projects Section Interactions
+  # Arjun manoj (lostintheGoodVibes)

-  This is a code bundle for Enhance Projects Section Interactions.
-The original project is available at https://www.figma.com/design/tgxKyvnZgFF3DzYoZ7IhYD/Enhance-Projects-Section-Interactions.
+  .
+The original project is available at https://www.figma.com/design/Arjun-prtfolio.

   ## Running the code